Real People Stories – Maria

 And when I already had two children, I even started donating it to them in the children’s lab.
 Since we donate it often, we soon become friends with the Anaemia lab technicians as families; they always take samples for me, too.
 As for the children, of course, for free.
 I will say more: this free children’s lab is our only free “health care” place.

-Because there are never any mixed-up tests or incorrect Anaemia results, the lab technician pricks your finger so you don’t feel it.
+Because there are never any mixed-up tests or incorrect results, the lab technician pricks your finger so you don’t feel it.
 She entertains the children so much that they run to give, and after receiving the tests, you can save on the paediatrician because they will decipher them for you.😁

 I’m joking, of course.
 You need to go to the Anaemia paediatrician, but in any case, they don’t silently throw tests at you as they do in an adult clinic without explaining anything.